TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.2-guest-os-vs-vm/_index.md

 Guest OS and VM are 2 closely related but different entities.
 They are adjacent layers in SDDC stacks.
 The two layers are distinct, each provide unique visibility that the other layer may not be able to give.
 Resource consumed by Guest OS is not the same as resource consumed by the underlying VM.
 Other factors such as power management and CPU SMT also contribute to the differences.

 The following diagram uses the _English_ words "demand" and "usage" to explain the concept, where demand consists of usage and unmet demand.
-It does not mean the demand and usage counters in vSphere and vRealize Operations, meaning don’t assume these counters actually mean this.
+It does not mean the demand and usage counters in vSphere and vRealize Operations, meaning don't assume these counters actually mean this.
 They were created for a different purpose.

 ![guest os view and vm view](2.1.2-fig-1.png)